pkmn/engine/src/lib/gen1/README.md

 - **Metronome**: In addition to the issues with partial trapping moves or Counter, Metronome and Mirror Move cannot mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that do not exist on the cartridge.
-- **Counter**: In addition to the `last_damage` issues covered above (which among other things means that Sonic Boom zeros Counter damage, Counter fails into Substitute, and draining moves don't factor into self-Counter damage on Pokémon Showdown), Counter can be called with Metronome at regular priority (as opposed to failing as it would on cartridge) and choices made while sleeping (which should not have been registered) can erroneously ause Counter to trigger Desync Clause Mod behavior.
 - **Toxic**: Pokémon Showdown uses a `residualdmg` volatile to track the state of the Toxic counter.
   Unfortunately this is insufficient for fully implementing Toxic's bugged behavior, as the counter should only be incremented if the Pokémon in question has the Toxic volatile status as well.
 Since